openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init(elements: Array<(K, V)>)
 ```

-Function: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) using the provided array of key-value pairs.
+Functionality: Constructs a [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) from the given array of key-value pairs.

 This constructor sets the capacity of the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) based on the size of the input array.
-Since duplicate keys are not allowed internally in [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), if duplicate keys exist in the [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt), the later key-value pairs will overwrite the earlier ones according to the iterator order.
+Since [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) internally does not allow duplicate keys, if the [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt) contains duplicate keys, the later key-value pairs will overwrite the earlier ones according to the iterator order.

 Parameters: